-- 2.7 The Utility Regulator commissioned the Government Actuary's Department (GAD) to review certain aspects of the NIEPS.
-Appendix A provides a high level summary of the terms of reference for this review. - 2.8 The results of this review assist the Utility Regulator to assess: - > The reasonableness of NIEN's pension costs; - > Differences between NIEN's pension costs; - The reasonableness of the methods and assumptions used to determine NIEN's pension costs; and - > The reasonableness of the information presented under the PDAM framework and the pension cost allowances requested by NIEN for RP6 - 2.9 Appendix B lists the information on the NIEPS used in this review.
-Appendix C provides some background on pension scheme funding and contributions.
-Appendix D summarises factors affecting a pension scheme's high-level investment strategy.
-A glossary is included in Appendix E. - 2.10 The report on GAD's previous review of the NIEPS (for RP5) was dated 16 May 2011. - 2.11 This report mainly considers the defined benefit (DB) section of the NIEPS, Focus.
-Some comments on the defined contribution (DC) section, Options, are included in Section 3. - 2.12 This report considers the NIEPS in total.
+- 2.8 The Utility Regulator commissioned the Government Actuary's Department (GAD) to review certain aspects of the NIEPS.
+Appendix A provides a high-level summary of the terms of reference for this review. - The results of this review assist the Utility Regulator to assess: - o the reasonableness of NIEN's pension costs; - o differences between NIEN's pension costs and a typical arrangement; - the reasonableness of the methods and assumptions used to determine NIEN's pension costs; and - the reasonableness of the information presented under the PDAM framework and the pension cost allowances requested by NIEN for RP7 - 2.9 The report on GAD's previous review of the NIEPS (for RP6) was dated 22 March 2017. - 2.10 This report mainly considers the defined benefit (DB) section of the NIEPS, Focus.
+Some comments on the defined contribution (DC) section, Options, are included in Section 3. - 2.11 This report considers the NIEPS in total.
 It does not consider the allocation of contributions or scheme deficit between participating employers.